What are the H1B Visa work requirements?

 If you do not have a bachelors degree or higher you may be able to show degree equivalence through work experience and/or other qualifications.

 Specialty occupations commonly fall into the following areas:

 H1B roles must carry a wage that is equivalent to that of similarly qualified and specialist roles, or more than the wage of similarly qualified and specialist roles where the higher wage is the norm in the local area.
 Alongside this wage, an H1B role should carry the same work benefits as are made available to similar US workers.

 The working conditions of an H1B role should not have a detrimental effect on similarly employed workers, and the H1B role must not be applied for during a time of strike, lockout or other work stoppage.

 For an individual to be eligible as an H1B status worker, they must have an offer of employment from a US employer in respect of an eligible role and at least one of the following:

-- US bachelors or higher degree in the related speciality occupation from an accredited US educational institution
+- US bachelors or higher degree in the related specialty occupation from an accredited US educational institution.

-- Equivalent foreign degree in the speciality occupation
+- Equivalent foreign degree in the specialty occupation.

-- Unrestricted state licence, registration or certification which allows employment in the speciality occupation in the state where the job is located
+- Unrestricted state licence, registration or certification which allows employment in the specialty occupation in the state where the job is located.

-- Education, training or experience in the relevant speciality equivalent to a degree and recognition as having a suitable level of expertise in the speciality
+- Education, training or experience in the relevant specialty equivalent to a degree and recognition as having a suitable level of expertise in the relevant specialty.

 Labor Condition Application (LCA)